 - What is the transfer fee? (typically $750 unless an Alliance or otherwise specified in contract)

 - Is the transfer fee included in the price you are asking?

-- Specifically, which parks are included in the contract (ie. TT, Naco, Leisure Time, Outdoor World, Mid-Atlantic Resorts, Encore?)
+- Specifically, which parks are included in the contract (ie. Thousand Trails, Naco, Leisure Time, Outdoor World, Mid-Atlantic Resorts, Encore?)

 - What is the total number of campgrounds available within the contract?

 - How long is the advance reservation window?

 - What is the maximum length of stay at each preserve and requirements for time out of the Thousand Trails system?

 - What are the rules around future transferability of the membership and benefits?

 - Which family members can also utilize our member benefits? (eg. parents, grandparents, children?)